web-work-tools/minimal-mistakes/_posts/2019-07-06-contributors-intro.md

 ---
 title: "DIDecentral: Contributors Intro"
-description: "Getting started contributing to DIDecentrail via Twitter, Discord Chat, and GitHub."
+description: "Getting started contributing to DIDecentral via Twitter, Discord Chat, and GitHub."
 excerpt: >
   A variety of ways to contribute to DIDecentral with a minimal barriar to entry.
 Starting from Twitter, Discord Chat, and GitHub.
 header: